supabase/supabase-py/README.md

 ### Running tests and other commands

 We use `make` to store and run the relevant commands.
-The structure is setup such that each sub package can individually set its command in its own `Makefile`, and the job of the main `Makefile` is just coordinate calling each of them.
+The structure is set up such that each sub package can individually set its command in its own `Makefile`, and the job of the main `Makefile` is just coordinate calling each of them.

 For instance, in order to run all tests of all packages, you should use the following root command
 ```bash